Dhunter87/BankAccountApp/README.md

 to skip above process i have made exampleProfile.cs which allows you to pass through the process with: Username - JD1990 Password - 123

-program details - once logged in, transactions can be made in and out of the accout and the changes willbe reflected in the remaining balance.
+program details - once logged in, transactions can be made in and out of the accout and the changes will be reflected in the remaining balance.